 The programme exists to help you make up for any deficiencies between the Spatial Engineering's entry requirements and their previous Dutch HBO or Dutch university bachelor’s programmes.

 This pre-master's programme, or transfer minor, dominantly aims at preparing you for the Master's Spatial Engineering.
 Upon successful completion of the programme, you have direct and unconditional access to this Master’s Spatial Engineering.
-It is a full-time study programme of one semester with three courses:
+It is a full-time study programme of one semester with four courses:

 You can enrol in the pre-master's in September.